Northeast Kingdom Fall Foliage Festival

 Features: Snack Stand

 Seven unique festivals are held over six consecutive days, now over 50 years running.
-The communities of Walden, Cabot, Plainfield, Peacham, Barnet and Groton invite you to come celebrate rural Vermont in all of its splendor.
+The communities of Walden, Cabot, Plainfield, Peacham, Barnet Groton and Marshfield invite you to come celebrate rural Vermont in all of its splendor.

 September 26 WALDEN - The day begins with registration at 9 a.m. with coffee & donuts at the Walden Methodist Church.
 Enjoy the sights and sounds of country life at a display of traditional action exhibits: quilt tying, spinning & knitting, wood crafts, working oxen & draft horse, milling lumber, interacting with a myriad of farm animals, large & small.